KaanKoc97/OpenGL-SpaceGame/README.md

 # OpenGL-SpaceGame

-Just build in VS 2015
+Build and Execute in VS 2019